cortez24rus/3X-UI-auto-deployment/README.md

 -----

-### Proxy using VLESS-TCP-XTLS-Vision and VLESS-TCP-REALITY (Steal from yourself) behind reverse-proxy NGINX
+### Proxy using VLESS-TCP-XTLS-Vision and VLESS-TCP-REALITY (Steal oneself) behind reverse-proxy NGINX
 This script is designed to quickly and easily set up a hidden proxy server, with masking via NGINX.
 In this variant, all incoming requests are handled by NGINX, and the server acts as a proxy server only if the request contains the correct path (URI).
 This increases security and helps to hide the true purpose of the server.

 > [!IMPORTANT]